Occupational Safety and Health Major

 Students can apply for membership with Institution of Occupational Safety and Health.
 Graduates are eligible for membership with Institution of Occupational Safety and Health.

 Graduates of K97 will be eligible to apply for our graduate level of membership Grad IOSH.
 They will then be required to undertake a period of Initial Professional Development which will require students to provide evidence of their practice skills in a skills development portfolio (IPD), at the end of this period there will be a professional review interview.
 After successful completion of this IPD process students will then be eligible for the chartered membership of IOSH (CMIOSH).

-Students can apply for membership with Safety Institute of Australia (SIA).
+Students can apply for membership with Australian Institute of Health and Safety (AIHS).

 Students can apply for membership with Australian Institute of Occupational Hygienists (AIOH).